sanjanb/Deep-Learning/README.md

 # Deep-Learning
-[Click here ->](https://course.fast.ai/Lessons/lesson1.html) Best to practice To gain deep, practical knowledge from the "Neural Networks / Deep Learning" StatQuest playlist, follow a structured approach that combines active learning, coding, and note-taking at each step.[1][2]
+[Click here ->](https://course.fast.ai/Lessons/lesson1.html) Best to practice To gain deep, practical knowledge from the "Neural Networks / Deep Learning", follow a structured approach that combines active learning, coding, and note-taking at each step.[1][2]

 ### Watch and Actively Learn